BeccaHyland/rails_engine/README.md

 ## Rails Engine API

 #### Rails Engine is a Ruby on Rails API for e-commerce data.
-For all merchants in the database, you can query the API and receive data on:
+For merchants in the database, you can query the API and receive data on:

 * All merchants
 * Any one particular merchant